 - 4401.
 In December, each CSBG Eligible Entity will conduct an agency Pre-Award Self-Assessment.
 The Self-Assessment will be submitted to KHRC on or before December 31. - 4402.
 Kansas Housing Resources Corporation (KHRC) will use the Agency Self-Assessment to conduct a CSBG Pre-Award Risk Assessment on each CSBG Eligible Entity in January prior to processing CSBG grant applications.
 Pre-Award Risk Assessments are a federal requirement for states in accordance with 45 CFR 75.352(b). - 4403.
-The CSBG Pre-Award Risk Assessment Tool was designed to be in alignment with the federal CSBG requirements and the national ROMA principles.
+The CSBG Pre-Award Risk Assessment Tool was designed to be aligned with the federal CSBG requirements and the national ROMA principles.
 There are 7 categories in which an Eligible Entity will be assessed: - 1.
-Subrecipient's fiscal and programmatic performance - 2.
-The results of previous audits including; whether or not the subrecipients receive a Single Audit. - 3.
+Subrecipient's fiscal and programmatic performance

+- 2. The results of previous audits include whether or not the subrecipients receive a Single Audit, if applicable. - 3.
 Governance - 4.
-Whether the subrecipient has new personnel or substantially changed system. - 5.
+Whether the subrecipient has new personnel or changed system. - 5.
 The extent and results of Federal awarding agency monitoring. - 6.
 Amount of subaward - 7.
 Establishment and Maintenance of a Fixed Asset Listing (2 CFR Part 200.313(d)(1)-(5)). - 4404.
 KHRC may designate an eligible entity to be "high risk" if KHRC determines that it has a history of unsatisfactory performance, is not financially stable, has a management system which does not meet management standards, has not conformed to terms and conditions of previous awards or is not otherwise responsible.
-Examples of indicators that may lead to a designation of "high risk" include: - A. Uncorrected Compliance Issues/Findings. - B. Entity is unresponsive to and/or noncompliant with KHRC requests and requirements. - C. Management systems do not contain data driven Strategic Plans and Community Action Plans.
+Examples of indicators that may lead to a designation of "high risk" include: - A. Uncorrected Compliance Issues/Findings. - B. Entity is unresponsive to and/or noncompliant with KHRC requests and requirements. - C. Management systems do not contain data driven Strategic Plans and Community Action Plans. - D. Entity consistently fails to meet deadlines. - E. The Entity's adherence to its approved operating documents (including Bylaws, Personnel Policy, and Fiscal Policy) is significantly inconsistent. - F. Record keeping related to board and committee activity is not systematic.
+The corporate record is, as a result, incomplete. - G. Abrupt departure of the Executive Director/CEO and/or the Fiscal Officer. - H. The audit conducted in accordance with the applicable OMB requirements contains one or more significant findings relevant to the entity's capacity to successfully administer its programs. - I. Failure without cause to meet multiple performance targets defined within the entity's approved Community Action Plan. - J. CSBG percent of revenue exceeds one half of the entity's total revenue.
+Diversification of funding sources aids in the financial stability of an organization. - K. Entity lacks connection and a demonstrated commitment to the broader community action network.